xlordnoro/xlordnoro.github.io/README.md

 Continued - Added about_us.css & about_us.js files containing the external code needed for the about us post to function properly after the 5.0 update.

 October 12, 2022 - Added flip_flapper_keydown.js to show an easter egg in the flip flappers post.

+November 24, 2022 - Added senri_comment.css to fix the css issues with Senri's comment after altering the contents to show which dropped projects were taken by me and Playcool.